eonist/eonist.github.io/_posts/_temp/_2017-07-13-Hierarchical-spatial-algorithm.md

 An algorithm that positions tree structured data items as an inverted tree written in swift <!--more--> For the [learn-anything.xyz](www.learn-anything.xyz)  project.
+Conceptually the algorithm makes sure the

 **From this:**